TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

 you want to use.

-In the case of {}-formatting, you can specify formatting flags by placing them after the attribute name, separated from it with a colon.
+In the case of {}-formatting, you can specify formatting flags by placing them after the attribute name, separated kutoka it with a colon.
 For example: a placeholder of ``{msecs:03d}`` would format a millisecond value of ``4`` as ``004``.
 Refer to the :meth:`str.format` documentation for full details on the options available to you.